Chris Langford: Career

 After his career, he moved into game administration and was appointed to the AFL Commission in 1999.

-Family
+Personal life

 Chris' son Will was recruited to Hawthorn in the 2011 Rookie draft, and was upgraded to the Hawthorn senior list in June 2013.
 Will played in the 2014 premiership with the Hawks, with the Langfords becoming the second father–son premiership players at the club after Peter and Paul Hudson in 1971 and 1991, respectively.

 His son Lachlan was selected in the 2014 rookie draft but never played a game; he played four games for Box Hill in 2016.